 With that, Dermot makes the mad dash to Lacey’s place.
 And sure enough, he finds Lacey there with here friends and family… but not with Deke.
 Yes!
 Dermot now has the perfect opportunity to not only profess his love for Lacey but to tell her he’s regained his Christmas spirit.

 However… here’s where our Hallmark movie suddenly veers away from the network’s usual happy-ending formula.
 Oh, there’s a happy ending, for sure.
 It’s just that it belongs only to Lacey.
 Turns out she realizes she doesn’t need Dermot or Deke in her life.
 Matter of fact, she’s fallen in love with someone else, someone we’ll just call Chris.
 (Chris is played by… I have no idea, but since we’re now veering from the Hallmark formula, we could make Chris a woman.)
 Lacey has fallen so hard for Chris that the two of them will leave Winterville behind come January for the big, big city (which, surprisingly, looks a lot like Seattle, or at least uses Seattle as an establishing shot).
-There, Lacey can make her combination bridal bouquets and pine cone wreaths and sell them in every Starbucks in town (because… let’s just say Starbucks is underwriting this film).
+There, Lacey can make her combination bridal bouquets and pine cone wreaths and sell them in every Starbucks in town.
 Lacey will then make a boatload of money and go national.

 Bittersweet as Lacey’s news may be, her friends and family still share in her happiness.
 Dermot, obviously, does not, which doesn’t mean a hill of beans to Lacey.
 She’s found her own version of Christmas happiness, the movie’s leading man be dammed!
 Fade out to credits.